CliffS/google-sheets-simple/README.md

 ## Usage

 The design behind this module is that you wish to get or put a particular range of cells.
-It works best with a [named range] but equally will work with a range described by `Sheet1!A1:D15`.
+It works best with a [named range][range] but equally will work with a range described by `Sheet1!A1:D15`.
 You can get all the cells in the range or set some of the cells, clearing out the rest of the range.